Let’s get colorful and whimsical and create some DIY painted toad houses for the garden!

 MORE PAINTED OUTDOOR PROJECTS YOU MAY LIKE:

-NOW, SEE THE GARDENING/OUTDOOR PROJECTS FROM MY BLOGGING FRIENDS!
+SEE MORE GARDENING/OUTDOOR PROJECTS FROM MY BLOGGING FRIENDS!

 PATINA AND PAINT ~ Outdoor Coasters